sakhnik/powmr-inverter-wifi-dongle/README.md

-# PowMr inverter WiFi dongle
+# Deye inverter WiFi dongle

-This firmware allows supervising PowMr invertors with the stock WiFi dongle.
+This firmware allows supervising Deye inverters with the stock WiFi dongle.
 The dongle EB-WF03-01 is powered with ESP8266 chip.
 It has two UART ports: one for programming and interfacing with the invertor, the other one to read the logs.